KDE/documentation-develop-kde-org/content/docs/getting-started/building/craft/index.md

 craft --options kirigami-tutorial.srcDir=$(pwd) --package kirigami-tutorial
 ```

-The package installer will be created in `C:\CraftRoot\tmp\kirigami-tutorial-latest-master-windows-gcc-x86_64.exe`.
-Its file name will vary depending on the branch and whether you are using MinGW or MSVC.
+The package installer will be created in `C:\CraftRoot\tmp\kirigami-tutorial-latest-master-windows-cl-msvc2022-x86_64.exe`.

 To make the installer create a menu launcher entry on Windows, we used this in the above blueprint: